 Does CFR collect data from participants at sites that have adopted SAAF and SAAF-T?
 [Back to top]

-CFR does not collect participant data from sites that adopt SAAF and SAAF-T. The program package includes surveys for youth or teens and caregivers that agencies can use to collect pre- and post-test data from participants.
-For agencies that collect this data, CFR requests that the data be entered into the SAAF or SAAF-T Impact implementation support system, which will allow CFR to track implementation and outcomes.
+The program packages includes surveys for youth or teens and caregivers that agencies can use to collect pre- and post-test data from participants.
+CFR encourages organizations to utilize the surveys.
+For agencies that collect this data, CFR requests that the data be entered into the SAAF or SAAF-T Impact implementation support system, which will allow CFR to track implementation and outcomes across sites.

 What is the cost for implementing SAAF or SAAF-T per family or group?
 [Back to top]

 Implementation costs can vary widely depending on a number of factors (e.g., stipends for staff, family incentives, the provision meals or childcare).
-Start-up costs and various implementation scenarios are provided on a program specific Budget Summary spreadsheet.
+Start-up costs and various implementation scenarios are provided on a budget summary spreadsheet.
 Please contact the CFR Dissemination Office to request a copy of this document.

 What types of organizations adopt and implement SAAF and SAAF-T?
 [Back to top]

-The SAAF programs have been adopted by a variety of organizations – local organizations that provide services to youth and families, school systems, Communities that Care sites, Cooperative Extension office, and state organizations associated with the provision of mental health/counseling services and the Office of Juvenile Justice.
+The SAAF programs have been adopted by a variety of organizations – local organizations that provide services to youth and families, school systems, Communities that Care sites, Cooperative Extension, and state organizations associated with the provision of mental health/counseling services and the Office of Juvenile Justice.
 Many of these organizations are willing to share their experiences with the SAAF and SAAF-T Programs.
-The SAAF Dissemination Office can provide contact information for current sites.
+The SAAF Dissemination Office can provide contact information for these sites.

 Why is it necessary to have a prevention program specifically targeting African American families?
 [Back to top]